 Photo: franckreporter (Getty Images)

-Although the 2020 election is more than 500 days away, that hasn’t stopped campaign season from getting into full swing (vote).
+2020 election is more than 500 days away, that hasn’t stopped campaign season from getting into full swing (vote).
 With everyone’s crazy uncle throwing their hats in the ring, we’re officially joining the party with our own brand of Mandatory humor with 10 candidate fantasy team names if the sport was the 2020 election.

 Presidential candidates tend to be polarized groups, but we can all agree they’re nuts, whether you’re Team Blue or Team Insane.
 You kind of have to be if you think you have all of the answers for an entire country.
 But what if instead of running for politics, they were all just playing fantasy sports?
 We should be so lucky.

 Follow on Mandatory Facebook , Twitter , and Instagram .

 A long-standing independent, Bernie Sanders is enjoying the limelight as possibly the most legitimate challenger to Trump.
 Bernie is that frustrating fantasy opponent who just won’t go away.
 He’s used the same strategies for years but only seems to get stronger.